Get interview feedback from the voices that matter most.

 We're all human.
 At some point, we've all dropped our phones, burnt our toast, or shrunk a few clothing items in the laundry.
 Human error is natural and that's why mistakes are OK.
 Still, there are some occasions when, regardless of how understandable, mistakes are not welcome — like a job interview.

 If you've had unsuccessful interviews in the past, don't be too hard on yourself.
 The important thing is that you learn from any mistakes you made so you can correct them for future interviews.
 To help you do so, we reached out to professionals who've all been on the other side of the table.
-We asked them to share any feedback they wish they could have given candidates after a less-than-perfect interview.
+We asked them to share any tips and feedback they wish they could have given candidates after a less-than-perfect interview.
 Here's what they had to say.

-1. You didn't perform sufficient research
+1. Perform sufficient research

-Without a doubt, candidates not completing sufficient research was the No. 1 complaint interviewers had — and that doesn't come as a surprise.
+Without a doubt, candidates not completing sufficient research was the No. 1 complaint interviewers and hiring managers had — and that doesn't come as a surprise.
 Demonstrating that you've learned about the company and the role for which you're applying is your way of telling an interviewer that you are taking the opportunity seriously.
 According to Melissa Carvalho, career and life coach, “Companies like to know that you admire them and know about them.
 [Doing your research] can be used in a positive way in the interview.”

 Not putting in the time to familiarize yourself with the company can make you appear indifferent or apathetic.
 As TopInterview's career expert Amanda Augustine says, “There is no excuse for not knowing anything about the company.”

-2. You could not identify specific successes
+2. Identify specific successes

 If your biggest goal in an interview is to convince a hiring manager why they should hire you, a major focus of yours should be on demonstrating the value you can contribute to the company.
 “It's not enough to have your accomplishments listed on your resume,” says Augustine.
 “Employers will expect you to be able to speak to these achievements in detail during the interview process.”